openvinotoolkit/model_server/docs/mediapipe.md

 ## Deployment testing <a name="testing"></a>
 ### Debug logs
-The simples method to validate the graph execution is to set the Model Server `log_level` to `DEBUG`.
+The simplest method to validate the graph execution is to set the Model Server `log_level` to `DEBUG`.
 `docker run --rm -it -v $(pwd):/config openvino/model_server:latest --config_path /config/config.json --log_level TRACE`

 It will report in a verbose way all the operations in the mediapipe framework from the graph initialization and execution.